NCRadtke00/notyoutube/README.md

 # How to set up project
 - First clone this repository to your desktop.
 - Next open project in command prompt or terminal, once project is open run either `yarn install` or `npm install` to install the dependencies of the project.
-- Once dependencies are installed, run npm run dev or yarn dev.
+- Once dependencies are installed, run `npm run dev` or `yarn dev`.

 >> You will likely hit an issue as I have the Keys for my project hidden.
->> You will need to add a file .env.local and get your own cd-keys for the project.
+>> You can add a file .env.local and get your own cd-keys for the project.
 >> Otherwise you can check out the working project at the link above.

+# Images of project
 ![NRnotYoutube loginscreen](https://user-images.githubusercontent.com/65512131/124034185-8435d200-d9c0-11eb-9cea-4a284d63bf1b.png)
 ![homescreen](https://user-images.githubusercontent.com/65512131/123899300-88181480-d92c-11eb-914d-1bccffd6051b.png)
 ![topbar working](https://user-images.githubusercontent.com/65512131/123899338-9e25d500-d92c-11eb-893a-f554cd3b15c8.png)